uimygod/tiktok-shares-new-bot/README.md

 New real tiktok shares bot for sale.

+Features:
-Features:-->Send unlimited shares for source.
+-->Send unlimited shares for source.

 -->Send 10000 shares per hour for api.